 - Angle from down and to the right side

 Unless the auto settings on your camera are so amazing that they capture your sketchbook exactly as you see it, you'll probably want to retouch your photos a bit before publishing.

-RAW format (which most good cameras support) enables me to fine-tune many different settings, so I always shoot my artwork in RAW.
-I use Adobe’s Photoshop plugin for editing my photos, but you can find RAW editors for free, such as RawTherapee or LightZone.
+RAW format (which most good cameras support) enables me to fine-tune many different settings, so I always shoot my artwork with a camera in RAW.
+I use Adobe’s Photoshop Camera RAW plugin for editing my photos, but you can find RAW editors for free, such as RawTherapee or LightZone.
 They’re a bit advanced compared to regular ol’ photo editors, so if you’d rather not bother with too many settings, stick to regular JPEGs.

 How much editing is too much?